-Since the PIF must be at the address specified on the label, the NPRA can audit the PIF at that address.
+Since the PIF must be at the address specified on the label, Authorities can audit the PIF at that address.
 There are 2 possibilities:

-- Routine audits: The NPRA will announce these audits in advance.
-It is recommended that the audit be announced sufficiently in advance (e.g. at least 1 month) for the company to prepare for the audit; - Ad-hoc audits: These may be triggered by results found on samples from the market, by consumer complaints, etc. It is recommended that the audit be announced at least 48 hours in advance.
+- Routine audits: The Authorities will announce these audits in advance.
+It is recommended that the audit be announced sufficiently in advance (i.e. at least 1 month) for the company to prepare for the audit; - Ad-hoc audits: these may be triggered by results found on samples from the market, by consumer complaints, etc. It is recommended that the audit be announced at least 48 hours in advance.
 In case of extreme urgency the auditing can take place without announcement;